-Zuckerberg takes to killing chickens and pigs (by Chris Matyszczyk)
+Zuckerberg takes to killing chickens and pigs (

 I would like to paint a picture for you on this Memorial Day weekend.
 It is of Facebook CEO Mark Zuckerberg chopping off a live chicken's head with a large knife.